Skip to content

 AUTH mysecretpassword

-4. Restrict network access.
-Bind to specific interfaces instead of 0.0.0.0:
+4. Bind listeners to specific interfaces when possible.

 Terminal window